What is the NIMAC?

 Where can I find information about NIMAS in IDEA?

-For more information about IDEA 2004, including definitions for terms such as, "specialized formats," "blind, visually-impaired and print disabled," and "print instructional materials", please see this link at the National AIM Center site: NIMAS in IDEA 2004.
+For more information about IDEA 2004, including definitions for terms such as, "specialized formats," "blind, visually-impaired and print disabled," and "print instructional materials", please see this link at the National AIM Center site: NIMAS and AEM in IDEA 2004.

 Learn more about the NIMAC Advisory Council.